Tips for Communicators

 Is it necessary to include a link in your communication?

-• Does your communication instruct recipients to visit a commonly used website or login to an application they are familiar with to discover more detail about the subject of your communication?
+Does your communication instruct recipients to visit a commonly used website or log in to an application they are familiar with to discover more details about the subject of your communication?

 • “Please log into [ ] and review your notifications.”